Prepare yourself to do business across borders with MSc Management (International) from Essex Business School.

 We ensure that your education in management is both theoretical and practical, allowing you to develop expertise in a chosen area of international management.
 In your last term you’ll have the opportunity to conduct a case study of the performance of an organisation during a short term placement.

-MSc Management (International) is one of four Masters of management pathways at Essex Business School: Management, International, Marketing or Advertising and Corporate Communications.
+MSc Management (International) is one of five Masters of management pathways at Essex Business School: Management, International, Marketing, Leadership or Advertising and Corporate Communications.
 All Masters of management pathways follow the same core management modules in term one allowing students the option of selecting their preferred management specialism up to the end of term one.